Michael Reynolds (United Irishmen): Battle of Hacketstown

-Hacketstown was a small village in County Wicklow with a strategically placed bridge over the River Deneen.
+Hacketstown was a small village in County Carlow with a strategically placed bridge over the River Deneen.
 The bridge was occupied by the British Army.
 Trying to cross on 25 June, the United Irishmen lost 12 of their party to British defences.
 In response, Anthony Perry mobilised a considerably sized force of rebels, gaining the opposite side with minimal loss.
 The bridge was crowded with men, and with British troops firing at the United men from the ground on either side, Reynolds led a charge of his followers under the bridge and across the river.

 The government troops were pushed back to the nearby barracks, which was then besieged by rebels.
 Reynolds again led a troop of Kildare men, this time in an attempt to scale the barrack walls with ladders.
 While scaling the walls, Reynolds was hit by a shot in the belly, mortally wounding him.
 He died a few days later.